dcac/dcac.github.io/_posts/reviews/2013-12-20-anchorman-2-the-legend-continues.md

   - on-video
 title: "Anchorman 2: The Legend Continues"
 comments: true
-tags: [comedy, Kristen Wiig, Letters, Paul Rudd, Steve Carrell, will ferrell]
+tags: [comedy, Kristen Wiig, Letters, Paul Rudd, Steve Carrell, Will Ferrell, Vince Vaughn]
 ---
 He could have taught sexism to Black Jesus.
 He might have seduced Madam Curie--with science.
 Given the chance, he saved no orcas.
 Ron Burgundy is a unique character, full of possibilities_.
 Anchorman 2: The Legend Continues_, his newest outing, is a combination of hilarity, confusion, and disappointment.
 Was it worth it?
 I think so.
 Did maybe they need some more time to think the whole thing through?
 Yes.